ivine369/Password-Locker/README.md

 ### Supoort and Contact details

-In case you find any bugs contact me at ivinekemuma014@gmail.com
+In case you find any bugs,contact me at ivinekemuma014@gmail.com

 ### LIcense